themagicalmammal/howtolinux/README.md

  ```bash
  sudo apt remove --purge networkd-dispatcher
  ```
  - **ModemManager** is a DBus-activated daemon that controls mobile broadband (2G/3G/4G) interfaces.
-If you don’t have a mobile broadband interface — built-in, paired with a mobile phone via Bluetooth, or USB dongle — you don’t need this.
+If you do not have a mobile broadband interface, you do not need this.
  ```bash
  sudo systemctl disable ModemManager.service
  sudo systemctl mask ModemManager.service
  ```
- **Note** - If you are not using this and don't want wifi to disable wpa_supplicant.service.
+ **Note** - If you are not using this and don't want Wi-Fi to disable wpa_supplicant.service.
  - **Fwupd** is a simple daemon allowing you to update some devices' firmware, including UEFI for several machines Disable thunderbolt_power <br />
  ```bash